 The café itself is a small warren of interconnected rooms and so even when it's busy (which it was on both of my visits), you can usually find a cosy nook to make your own.
 I particularly liked the raised seats behind the brew bar, which has plenty of cushions for you to rest against.
 They run a variety of workshops and courses too and if you aren't sure which bag of beans to buy, they are happy to let you sample a few varieties.
 The bags themselves are gorgeous too — each decorated with an animal typical of the country the beans come from.
 I bought a bag of Ethiopian Guji coffee to take home and I've been enjoying it this week brewed through my Aeropress.

 Best of all, though, is that Johan & Nyström now has a coffee bar at Arlanda airport in the arrivals section of Terminal 2.
 In my rush to get into the city centre and the Södermalm J&N, I didn't stop for coffee on my arrival, but it's great to know that the option is there.
-With the exception of PDX, whose Stumptown coffee bar opened a few months after my visit to Portland earlier this year, it's rare to find speciality coffee at an airport.
+With the exception of PDX, whose Stumptown coffee bar opened a few months after my visit to Portland earlier this year, it's rare to find specialty coffee at an airport.
 At J&N, you could get a great espresso-based drink or a pourover, and if you've forgotten to buy gifts to take home, their coffee beans are sure to be a winner!

 Johan & Nyström's concept boutique is located at Swedenborgsgatan 7.
 Twitter.
 Instagram.